 We follow the coverage requirements of Bundesnetzagentur (BNetzA, Federal Network Agency) in expanding the mobile network.
-By the end of 2020, we provided almost 99 percent of households with LTE coverage.
-We will also continuously improve the coverage of traffic routes with bandwidths of 100 Mbit/s or 50 Mbit/s.
-At the same time, we began rolling out the new 5G mobile generation across the whole of Germany.
+By the end of 2021, we provided almost 99 percent of households with LTE coverage.
+In addition, we have been providing broadband service, with bandwidth of 50 or 100 Mbps, along more and more traffic routes.
+Already, over 90 percent of people in Germany now have access to Deutsche Telekom's fast, new 5G mobile network.
 Our goal: By the end of 2025, we will provide 5G coverage to 99 percent of the population.

 We have almost completed our FTTCfixed network.
 With our FTTH (fiber to the home) expansion, we are installing fiber-optic connections directly in customers’ homes.
 Our aim is to close gaps in the network in rural areas and provide urban centers with the high bandwidth they require.
 We want to continue this rollout efficiently and, to this end, are also participating in funding programs.
-Over the coming years, we will extend our FTTH expansion to reach an average of two million households each year.(fiber to the curb) build-out in the Reporting against standards
+In the coming years, we expect to provide FTTH to an additional 2.5 million households, on average, per year.(fiber to the curb) expansion in the

 - GRI 203-1 (Indirect Economic Impacts)